Police officer killed in shooting in Gwinnett County near middle school

 Detectives are asking anyone with information to call the Gwinnett Police tip line at 770-513-5710.

 This is the fourth officer-involved shootings this week.
-Three people have died -- two suspects and Gwinnett Police officer Toney.
+A total of three people have died -- two suspects and Gwinnett Police Officer Toney.

 RELATED | Late night Georgia shooting between officer, suspect was third in mere hours